Meet the NFL prospect that has Umenyiora 'afraid'

 "I'm actually afraid for people."

-It took just three games for the Loughborough University-based NFL Academy to transform the novice into a much sought-after prospect, with the University of South Carolina, Texas Tech and Vanderbilt University among the Division 1 colleges to make offers before Okoye committed to Tennessee.
+It took just three games for the Loughborough University-based NFL Academy to transform the novice into a much sought after prospect, with the University of South Carolina, Texas Tech and Vanderbilt University among the Division 1 colleges to make offers before Okoye committed to Tennessee.

 "There are a lot of talented athletes, but I've got to be honest and say there are not a lot of talented athletes like him," Umenyiora said.